Ip-12345/Personal-Blog/src/data/about.md

 - My parents put a computer in my bedroom in 2014 when I was 10.
 It was an old Tandy that ran MS-DOS.
 My favorite games were Street Rod 2, Wolfenstein 3D, Pokemon go, and Tom and Jerry.
 It had a mechanical keyboard and a turbo button.
 To this day, I still don't know what pressing the turbo button really did.

-- In the summer of 1996, my uncle purchased [MegaRace](https://en.wikipedia.org/wiki/MegaRace) from [Media Play](https://en.wikipedia.org/wiki/Media_Play) and installed it on my mom's work computer.
-I might have endangered her business by using her computer too much.

 - At 7, I discovered the mini-games hidden in Microsoft Office.
 I also beat Minesweeper on expert for the first time.

 - At 8, my parents bought me a Nexus 7 tablet which turned me into a gadget addict.